 Activities included a water filtration demonstration, showing how some steps of the wastewater treatment process work.

 Thank you to our PhD students for getting involved: Sreelakshmi Babu, Anna Christy, Raman Suri, Siqi Xu, Isabel Carneiro Cardoso da Silva, Mark Powders, Matthew Pitt, Harry Nicklin, and Rachael Giles.
 A big thank you also CDT WIRe staff members Jackie Whelan, Luca Alibardi, and Peter Jarvis for coordinating and attending the event.
+We will be back at New Scientist Live in 2026!

 A group of people stand in an exhibition space in a stand titled 'Water@Research'